 Hillary Caron is a Senior Policy Associate at CSPI with a focus on state and local policy.
 Prior to joining CSPI, Hillary held several senior level positions at the U.S. Department of Agriculture.
 Previously, she was a staffer for the Senate Agriculture Committee during the development and passage of the Healthy, Hunger-Free Kids Act.
 Hillary earned a J.D. from NYU School of Law and a B.A. in Public Policy and African & African American Studies from Duke University.

-Joelle Johnson is a Nutrition Policy Associate at CSPI and works on policy and advocacy efforts that support healthy eating with a specific focus on the retail environment.
+Joelle Johnson is a Senior Policy Associate at CSPI and works on policy and advocacy efforts that support healthy eating with a specific focus on the retail environment.
 Prior to joining CSPI she was a program manager for the Food Literacy Project, a farm-based food system education organization in Louisville, KY, and a local food procurement coordinator for DC Central Kitchen.
 Joelle is a recent graduate of Johns Hopkins School of Public Health where she earned her Master in Public Health with a concentration in food and nutrition.